Vamsi0069/Interview-Question/AWS/AWS interview questions.md

 #### What is SNS and how do you create it?

 SNS (Simple Notification Service) is an AWS service used to send notifications via email, SMS, HTTP, or Lambda.

 To create it:

 Go to AWS SNS in the console.

 Click “Create topic” → Choose Standard or FIFO.

 Name the topic and click Create.

 To add a subscriber, choose the topic → Create subscription → select protocol (e.g., Email) and provide the endpoint.

 #### How can you recover a deleted S3 object?
- How do you restore a deleted S3 object?

  If versioning was enabled, I can retrieve the deleted object using a previous version.
 Without versioning, the object is permanently deleted unless S3 backup (e.g., replication or lifecycle rule to Glacier) is configured.

 #### How do you secure a 3-tier architecture?

  How do you secure a 3-tier app (web, app, DB)?
  I use security groups and NACLs to isolate layers: